Multi-fidelity data fusion through parameter space reduction with applications to automotive engineering: Numerical results

 \subsubsection{Multi-fidelity response surface design Jetta-12}

 For this test case with additional $6$ parameters with respect to the previous one, for a total of $12$, a one-dimensional NLL response surface does not perform better than a one-dimensional AS response surface, so we preferred the latter as LF model.
-In this case we added also noise at each fidelity level in order to achieve a better accuracy, but loosing the Markov property, see Remark~\ref{rmk:Markov}.
+In this case we also added Gaussian noise at each fidelity level in order to achieve a better accuracy, loosing the Markov property, see Remark~\ref{rmk:Markov}.
+Moreover, to avoid overfitting we restricted the variance of the Gaussian noise to the interval $[0.01, 0.1]$ at each fidelity of the multi-fidelity model.

-We perform a study on the number of high-fidelity samples from $45$ to $225$, obtained as a Sobol' sequence.
+We perform a study on the number of high-fidelity samples from $45$ to $225$, obtained from a Sobol' sequence.
 The test set has $51$ samples obtained with LHS instead.
 The number of additional LF samples is $100$.
 The results are reported in Figure~\ref{fig:multifidelity_jetta12}.
-As for the Jetta-6 test case, we show the average of the $10$ outer training restarts for the MF, HF and LF models.
-In the case of the MF model we show also the maximum and minimum.
-Moreover the optimization procedures of the GPRs are restarted $10$ times for the HF and LF models, and $100$ times for the MF model.
+As for the Jetta-6 test case, we perform $10$ outer training restarts for the LF, HF, and MF models: the $100$ additional LF samples are resampled every time.
+Moreover, the optimization procedures of the GPRs are restarted $10$ times for the LF, HF, and MF model.
+We employed also a validation dataset of additional independent $25$ samples from the continuation of the Sobol' sequence: the markers in Figure~\ref{fig:multifidelity_jetta12} correspond to the best HF and MF models with respect to the validation set.
+We also report maximum and minimum $R^2$ scores for the outer loop training restarts of the MF model to show that the validation process is fairly effective, at least when employing $45$ to $155$ high-fidelity samples. \RA{We emphasized in the plot the three distinct areas corresponding to the scarce data, low data, and abundance of data regimes.}

-It can be seen a gain of around $10\%$ on the $R^2$ score of the MF model, with respect to the other two.
+It can be seen a gain of around $4\%$ on average on the $R^2$ score of the MF model, with respect to the other two, in the abscissae range from $45$ to $155$.
 This time the procedure is much less stable with respect to the optimization process, probably due to the higher dimension of the input space.
-The decreasing behaviour of the $R^2$ score of the HF and LF models from the abscissa $115$ to $225$ can be ascribed to the scarce test dataset with respect to the parameter space dimension and problem complexity.
+The decreasing behaviour of the $R^2$ score of the MF models from the abscissa $135$ to $225$ can be ascribed to the prevalence of the HF model: in this case the LF model influences less the predictions of the MF model, which are more stable and close to the HF ones.
+The low HF $R^2$ score at abscissa $55$ is almost constant for each outer training step and is not related to overfitting, but it can be associated to a high sensitivity of the regression when employing a small dataset relative to the problem at hand.